 Building a strong foundation early in language learning is advantageous for several reasons.
 It’s easier on the brain and helps in longer retention.
 The study of language is a tremendous exercise for the brain and learning.
 If students desire to pursue college, language placement tests may be necessary.
 The depth and length of exposure will be helpful.

 The text will serve as the spine for the course.
 I will add additional authentic materials such as videos, audio recordings, infographics, and readings to enhance the material.
 Cultural topics and themes will be added to round out the course.

 Since the class meets once a week, our time together will be primarily focused on speaking either as a whole group or in small groups as a way to practice this necessary skill.
 Class time will also focus on some main structural and vocabulary practice.
 Students will be given note-taking outlines that will serve as both an organized way to record information and a study guide.

-During the week, students can expect approximately two hours of outside study to reinforce what was covered in class and in preparation for the next class.
+During the week, students can expect approximately two to three hours of outside study to reinforce what was covered in class and in preparation for the next class.
 Homework may include listening activities, grammar exercises, vocabulary practice, quizzes (both graded and self-checking), writing activities, and speaking assignments.
 Links for additional practice will also be given.
 At the end of each unit, students will be asked to complete a project-type assessment.

 Who should enroll?

 There is no prerequisite.
 Students in grades 7 and 8 who wish to begin a formal study of language but not at a high-school level pace are welcome to enroll.
 This slower pace is also suitable for students who already have a full schedule but wish to begin studying French.
 In addition, students who are new to online learning and online language learning would find this course beneficial.